 Our next stop is the visitor’s center.
 Dave, a volunteer there, is sitting outside and strikes up a conversation as we go by.
 He gives us some very good advice and we sign the log book.
 Next we head to the Gathering Grounds, a cafe and bakery.
 They do breakfast and lunch and have self-serve coffee.
 We get yummy sandwiches which are sadly just normal sized, leaving us pining for more.
 A strawberry rhubarb piece of pie takes away the edge and I drink way too much coffee while I sort through all the goodies that Relentless has sent me.
 After so much time together on the CDT, he knows all the treats that I love most.
 Thank you Chad.

 We stay for awhile at the cafe just talking to people we meet.
 First it’s Dave, from the visitor’s center, and his wife Barbara.
 Then it’s 2 ladies, Mary and Linda, that are interested in our hike.
 Then another 2 ladies, didn’t catch their names.
 Everyone is so friendly and the vibe at the cafe is very positive and welcoming.

-I talk to Jon in Phoenix late in the day, coordinating when and where we are going to meet.
-Once again, he has offered to drive down to the border to pick us up.
+I talk to Jon in Phoenix late in the day, coordinating when and where we’re going to meet.
+Once again, he’s offered to drive down to the border to pick us up.
 We decide to meet on Saturday the 9th, which gives us a day to take a zero in Patagonia and then plenty of time to walk the remaining 52 miles.
 We get settled in, do chores, and have a nice time making dinner in the kitchen.
 We chat with Nathan, Kathy’s husband, and then it’s time for bed.

 November 6th, 2019